xoplog/xop-go/xopconsole/NOTES.md

    - Def
    - Trace/Debug/Info/Warn/Error/Alert
 1. A space
+1. For all but Def:
    1. a timestamp in RFC3339Nano format.
    1. A space
 1. Details, which vary based on what kind of thing it is
    - Request
      1. "Start" or "v"